Wesley and Methodist Studies

 Notes for Contributors

 The suggested length for essays is 6,000-8,000 words including footnotes, although shorter and slightly longer papers will be considered.
 WMS occasionally publishes short papers given at a conference session (preferably all of the papers presented at a given session).
 Notes and documents relating to important new discoveries in the field and transcriptions of primary documents will also be considered.
-Submissions should be made in Microsoft Word and be sent by email attachment to both editors.
+Submissions should be made via our Editorial Manager site.
 References should appear as footnotes and follow the conventions of New Hart’s Rules (Oxford, 2005).
 Prospective authors should follow this link for detailed guidelines.

 WMS is currently accepting submissions for future volumes.